emard/esp32s3-ptp/README.md

     apt install gvfs
     pkill gvfs; pkill nautilus

+gvfs has bug with MTP os currently it is recommended to use PTP protocol rather than MTP.

+    PROTOCOL=b"PTP"

+PTP:  completely works and directory browsing is faster than MTP.

+MTP: gvfs read does not work but write works. gvfs claims device with libmtp.
+If file read was done by libmtp it would work, but instead of libmtp, gvfs tries to claim device with libphoto2 to reading the file, while device is already claimed by libmtp.
+Only one process (either libmtp or libgphoto2) can claim device but not both at the same time so from this situation the error appears.

 For commandline and scripting: when user is logged to gnome, PTP is mounted here: